RuntimeError123/simple-url-shortener/README.md

 This project aims to be as simple-to-use as possible by making all commands and interactions go through a simple URL-based API which returns plain-text or HTML.
 However, if you're looking to run a script against the shortening service, you can do so.
 Just pass along `Accept: application/json` in your `HTTP` headers and the service will return all of its output as JSON data - including the stats pages.

-## Contributions / Pull Requests / Bug Reports

-Bug fixes, new features, and improvements are welcome from anyone.
-Feel free to [open an issue](https://github.com/tylerhall/simple-url-shortener/issues) or [submit a pull request](https://github.com/tylerhall/simple-url-shortener/pulls).

-I consider the current state of the project to be feature-complete for my needs and am not looking to add additional features with heavy dependencies or that complicate the simple install process.
-That said, I'm more than happy to look at any new features or changes you think would make the project better.
-Feel free to [get in touch](https://tyler.gd/3qumd
-).